hugojosefson/duplicati-generate-config/README.md

 ### Template file format

-Just export an existing configuration from duplicati.
+Export an existing configuration from duplicati, and use that file.

 ### Definitions file format